philc/book-notes/business/paul graham essays.md

 * "Any given person is dumber as a member of an audience than as a reader.
 Just as s speaker ad libbing can only spend as long thinking about each sentence as it takes to say it, a person hearing a talk can only spend as long thinking about sentence as it takes to hear it."
 * Talks are inferior to writing for sources of ideas.
-But they do give us a live impression o the speaker, and thus can be good tools for becoming energized and motivated.
+But they do give us a live impression of the speaker, and thus can be good tools for becoming energized and motivated.

 ## Startup = growth (Sep 2012)